 How often should I feed my baby?

 Feeding patterns differ between babies and vary from day to day.
-Before discharge from your NICU (Neonatal Intensive Care Unit), the nurses can give you an idea of your baby's feeding pattern.
+Before discharge from your NICU (Newborn Intensive Care Unit), the nurses can give you an idea of your baby's feeding pattern.
 Most preemies feed every 2 1/2 - 4 hours.
 Look for cues that your baby is hungry.
 Premature babies do not always cry, but may move around and become restless if it has been 2-3 hours since they last ate.
 Often the doctor will want you to awaken your baby if it has been longer than 4 or 5 hours since the last feed.
 Discuss this with your doctor.

 How much should I feed my baby?